5.1 – Overview

 - Management details and their background

-- Market the IPO – This would involve TV and print advertisements in order to build awareness about the company and its IPO offering.
-This process is also called the IPO road show
+- Market the IPO – This would involve TV and print advertisements to build awareness about the company and its IPO offering.
+This process is also called the IPO roadshow.

 - Fix the price band – Decide the price band between which the company would like to go public.
-Of course this can’t be way off the general perception.
-If it is, then the public will not subscribe for the IPO
+Of course, this can’t be way off the general perception.
+If it is, then the public will not subscribe to the IPO

-- Book Building – Once the road show is done and price band fixed the company now has to officially open the window during which the public can subscribe for shares.
-For example, if the price band is between Rs.100 and Rs.120, then the public can actually choose a price they think is fair enough for the IPO issue.
-The process of collecting all these price points along with the respective quantities is called Book Building.
-Book building is perceived as an effective price discovery method
+- Book Building – Once the roadshow is done and the price band fixed, the company has to officially open the window during which the public can subscribe for shares.
+For example, if the price band is between Rs.100 and Rs.120, the public can choose a price they think is fair enough for the IPO issue.
+The process of collecting all these price points and the respective quantities is called Book Building.
+Book building is perceived as an effective price discovery method.

-- Closure – After the book building window is closed (generally open for few days) then the price point at which the issue gets listed is decided.
-This price point is usually that price at which maximum bids have been received.
+- Closure – After the book building window is closed (generally open for a few days), the price point at which the issue gets listed is decided.
+This price point is usually the price at which maximum bids have been received.

-- Listing Day – This is the day when the company actually gets listed on the stock exchange.
-The listing price is the price decided based on market demand and supply on that day and the stock is listed at premium, par or discount of the cut-off price
+- Listing Day – This is the day when the company gets listed on the stock exchange.
+The listing price is the price decided based on market demand and supply on that day and the stock is listed at a premium, par, or discount of the cut-off price.

 5.5 – What happens after the IPO?